The Beginner’s Guide to Email Design With Examples

 5. Color

 Color evokes emotional responses and sends signals to the brain.
-A yellow color calms the mind while a red alerts the reader.
-Understanding how different colors work in email is essential to convey your message.
+For instance, yellow color calms the mind, while red alerts the reader.
+Understanding how the color palette works in email is essential to convey your message.

-Besides, color themes should change depending on the type of campaign you're creating.
+Besides, color themes should also be tweaked depending on the type of campaign you're creating.
 For instance, a holiday email campaign should have a color that signifies that occasion.
 A Christmas email should use a red, blue, and green color theme, while a black Friday email should have a black or red theme.

-Designing a visually appealing email is just as important as crafting engaging content.
 Email design plays a crucial role in catching the reader's attention, conveying the message effectively, and building brand recall.
-And in the process of creating and improving visually appealing email brands color, font and other things might get lost.
+And in the process of creating and improving visually appealing emails, brand color, font and other things might get lost.

 One way to ensure a consistent and visually appealing email design is by implementing an email design system.
 An email design system is a set of guidelines, templates, and assets that ensure a consistent design language and maintain brand identity across all email communications.

-To create an effective email design system, it's important to take inspiration from other successful brands.
-Analyze and take inspirations from the email design systems of top 22 brands.
+To create an effective and interactive email design system, it's important to take inspiration from other successful brands.
+Analyze and take inspiration from the email design systems of top 22 brands.

 Get the Email Design System Playbook in your inbox